 Host: I’ve never had that.
 Is that a recipe in your book?

 Maria: Yes, it is.
 I believe it’s in my book The Basic Art of Italian Cooking: Holidays & Special Occasions.
 It’s in there because it’s a popular dish especially in where my family comes from, Abruzzo, it’s a tradition that you have lentil soup for New Year’s eve because if you do it, it’s supposed to make you prosperous in the New Year.
-So, generally like, Christmas week, total New Year and a little after you’re eating lentil soup because it’s always leftover.
-You know, Italians make big pots of everything, so you always have leftover but it’s actually really good leftover.
-And it’s just knowing, you know, it’s lentils with tomatoes, olive oil, garlic, like a little bit of carrots.
+So, generally like, Christmas week, total New Year, and a little after you’re eating lentil soup because it’s always leftover.
+You know, Italians make big pots of everything, so you always have leftovers but it’s actually really good leftover.
+And it’s just knowing, you know, it’s lentils with tomatoes, olive oil, garlic, like a few carrots.
 Some put potatoes in it, there’s no pasta in it and you can make your own croutons, you know you get leftover bread, dill bread, and you make it just as I said under the broiler you cut it into little cubes and you put it in the bottom of the bowl, make sure it’s nice and hard and then you ladle the soup over it.

-Maria: And when you put in the broiler, here’s the trick, you want to, after it’s broiled, actually no, while it’s broiling you want to drizzle a little bit of olive oil, put some herbs and spices on it so the flavour comes out into the bread.
+Maria: And when you put in the broiler, here’s the trick, you want to, after it’s broiled, actually no, while it’s broiling you want to drizzle a little bit of olive oil, put some herbs and spices on it so the flavor comes out into the bread.
 Then you want to leave it in the broiler until it’s really crispy, crunchy, it’s not going to be soggy.
-You put those little cubes on the bottom of the bowl, you ladle the soup over it and it adds flavour to your soup also.
+You put those little cubes on the bottom of the bowl, you ladle the soup over it and it adds flavor to your soup also.
 So, it’s really, really good.
-So, that’s like one of my favorite.
-It’s really easy dish to do, it’s healthy, simple.
+So, that’s one of my favorite.
+It’s a really easy dish to do, it’s healthy, simple.
 You know, it’s really not that complicated.
 It has all ingredients that are really healthy for you also.

 Host: Where can we find your books or your blogs series online?

 Maria: Yes.
-So, people can go to marialiberati.com, they can go to the thebasicartofitaliancooking.com and they’re available on Amazon and Kindle.
-And actually most sellers online as well but you can go and my blog is marialiberati.com you can find my blog there.
+So, people can go to marialiberati.com, they can go to thebasicartofitaliancooking.com and they’re available on Amazon and Kindle.
+And actually, most sellers are online as well but you can go and my blog is marialiberati.com you can find my blog there.
 And I have a new Roku channel, if anybody has Roku, there’s a Roku channel called The Basic Art of Italian Cooking that I’ve just…Yes, that has actually some footage and things from my times in Italy as well.

 Host: Wow.
 That is fantastic, Maria.
 You talked about herbs and spices and I've been trying to find, I’ve been trying to get that Italian flavor in my cooking because I try.
-I’m not very good but, you know, I give it a shot, I get in the kitchen and I kind of cook something up.
-I’ll try something new but only things I've got are oregano and that's about it.
+I’m not very good but, you know, I give it a shot, I get in the kitchen, and I kind of cook something up.
+I’ll try something new but the only things I've got are oregano and that's about it.
 I mean, I think I should be more aware of some Italian spices.
-What kind of herbs and spices should I be looking at or I be aware of for my cooking?
+What kind of herbs and spices should I be looking at or be aware of for my cooking?

 Maria: That’s a good topic that I didn’t even think of because I just take that for granted.